 The firm chooses its vac schemers after a one-stage interview process which also involves a written assessment.

 Between 30 and 40 direct training contract applicants are invited to a first-stage interview.
-This takes place with two members of Wedlake's training committee comprised of partners, solicitors and the HR team.
+This takes place with two members of Wedlake Bell's training committee comprised of partners, solicitors and the HR team.
 “We have fairly set questions for that interview,” King says, “so that we get a good level of consistency across all candidates.”
 Some are centred on candidates' university studies and background, while others test commercial awareness.

 The second interview also incorporates a set of written tests.
 “They're not necessarily about the legal profession, but they do test all the obvious skills like organisation, grammar, spelling and common sense,” says King, adding that the content of these change annually.